What is a Leadership System: Definition?

 Therefore, if routines will determine organizational behavior over time, design them into the leadership system rather than evolve.
 For example, many organizations utilize Lean, Lean Six-Sigma, and Kaizen to improve their internal processes.
 However, they treat these tools as techniques in manufacturing or improving team performance.
 However, these tools’ real power is when they become so routine that anyone knows how to conduct kaizen.
 Furthermore, when every leader and manager is trained in them and can mentor a subordinate through the designed process, they work as intended.

-Leveraging System Attributes
+Leveraging The Power of System Attributes

-3) When well-designed leadership system is fully integrated with other organizational systems.
 For example, by measuring employee engagement as a tool to evaluate the effectiveness of leadership, the system becomes fully integrated with the HR system.
 Similarly, when the leadership system establishes routines such as genba, rounding, kaizen, and Lean, the leadership system is integrated with process improvement systems.